Animé &

 Images from a programme on BBC FOUR hosted by Michio Kaku.

-In a way, the visionaries of the manga and animé are trying to prepare us for the possibilities, in much the same way as the science-fiction programme The Prisoner introduced us to concepts that are commonplace today... ...all of these being problems that appear to affect Britain in start of the 21st century.
+In a way, the visionaries of the manga and animé are trying to prepare us for the possibilities, in much the same way as the science-fiction programme The Prisoner introduced us in the '60s to concepts that are commonplace today... ...all of these being problems that appear to affect Britain in start of the 21st century.

 By imagining the future, they can make stories about it today, so maybe when these dreams become, it won't be such a shock.